 Have you ever wondered what the difference between a bill and an expense is in QuickBooks?

-In this tutorial I’ll teach you how they’re different and when you should use one over the other by showing you:
+In this tutorial, I’ll teach you how they’re different and when you should use one over the other by showing you:

-• How to enter an expense
+- How to enter an expense

-• How to enter a bill
+- How to enter a bill

-• How to pay a bill
+- How to pay a bill

-• How expenses and bills show up differently in reports
+- How expenses and bills show up differently in reports

 Bill vs. Expense

-Technically a bill is an expense.
+Technically, a bill is an expense.
 However, in QuickBooks, they do have two different meanings.

 An expense is money that your business spends at the time of purchase.

-If that’s confusing let me explain further.
+If that’s confusing, let me explain it further.

 Quickbooks has various reports that allow you to see outstanding bills.
-If you enter a bill as an expense it won’t show up on those reports and you won’t know that you owe that money.
+If you enter a bill as an expense, it won’t show up on those reports, and you won’t know that you owe that money.

 Let me show you what it looks like to enter both a bill and an expense in QuickBooks.